Also known as: weighted chins, underhand weighted pull-ups, belted chin-ups, weighted underhand pull-up, weighted pull-ups underhand

 Frequently Asked Questions

-What are the benefits of weighted chin ups?
+What are the main benefits of weighted chin ups?

-What are common mistakes to avoid when doing weighted chin ups?
+What common mistakes should I avoid when doing weighted chin ups?

-How can I progress to weighted chin ups or what are alternatives?
+How can I progress to or from weighted chin ups?